kstarostin/campfire-store-api/Readme.md

 </p>
 <br/>

-**Campfire | Store API** is a demo project of an API for an online shop.
+**Campfire | Store API** is a demo project of an API for an online store.

-The API provides access to the shop's products, category system and simple user management, allows you to add products to the cart and place orders.
+The API provides access to the store products, category system and simple user management, allows you to add products to the cart and place orders.

+Check the API visual documentation [here](http://ec2-51-20-52-104.eu-north-1.compute.amazonaws.com/api/v1/api-docs/).

 ## API features